 Which Brand to Choose?

 Just opening any parts catalog will reveal a whole variety of different brands.
-Same goes for brake rotors.
-Brands like EBC, Stop Tech and Brembo have a rotor for just about any kind of application.
-On top of that, these brands have proven their salt by now.
+The same goes for brake rotors.
+Brands such as Brembo have a rotor for just about any kind of application.
+On top of that, this brand has a long track record of quality and reliability.

 Performance brake pads are a whole different ball game compared to standard brake pads.
 Much like tires, there are pads optimized for endurance that will last for 100,000 miles and offer mediocre braking, but there are also super abrasive ones that will last a quarter of that at best.

-In other words, you need to find out that balance that works best for you.
+In other words, you need to find out the balance that works best for you.
 Since we’re talking about performance cars, we’ll focus more on the latter.

 Here’s the thing though, not all performance pads are made equal.
 Some are built for sprint races such as hill climbs where you need that pad to bite in without any warmup.
 Such pads generally don’t last very long at all.